jedevc/fyp-report/report.md

 development process, to allow the challenge designer time to amend it.
-The widely accepted solution is to automate this, by requiring that all challenges provide a solver script to automatically extract the flag from a challenge so that verification is easy, and regressions can be tracked over time.
+The widely accepted solution is to automate this, by requiring that all challenges provide a solver script to automatically extract the flag from a challenge so that verification is easy and regressions can be tracked over time.

-However, doing this with automatically generated challenges is difficult, and is one of the main obstacles (**citation needed**) to deploying a system like this in an academic setting.
-Challenges must all be solvable, and the difficulty (by measuring the complexity of the solution) must remain *at least* roughly the same, or the marks for the module will be skewed unfairly.
+However, doing this with automatically generated challenges is difficult and is one of the main obstacles (**citation needed**) to deploying a system like this in an academic setting.
+Challenges must all be solvable and the difficulty (by measuring the complexity of the solution) must remain *at least* roughly the same, or the marks for the module will be skewed unfairly.

 To resolve this, along with automatic challenge synthesis, we provide solution script synthesis as part of environment generation.
 While it would be possible to define a single solve script for each specification, that takes into consideration all possible randomisations, writing such a script would be unnecessarily quite challenging.
-Instead, we allow templating the script with a number of special variables, with values known and derived during the synthesis process, which are unavailable to challenge solvers.
+Instead, we allow templating the script with several special variables, with values known and derived during the synthesis process that are unavailable to challenge solvers.

 These template values include: